-At the same time a range of new technologies and techniques that are becoming available in the marketplace.
+At the same time, a range of new technologies and techniques are becoming available in the marketplace.
 Can these be integrated into existing systems, and does this make sense?

 This is where good long-term planning around the delivery of services is really important – infrastructure asset management planning.